FASE: FPGA-Assisted Syscall Emulation for Rapid End-to-End Processor Performance Validation: Experiments and Evaluation

 \subsection{Results on Performance Evaluation Accuracy}

 This section presents and analyzes the performance differences between \textbf{FASE} and the \textbf{LiteX} baseline under identical processor hardware and benchmark workloads.
 For each benchmark and thread number, two metrics were recorded: \begin{itemize} \item[1.] \textbf{GAPBS score}: the average real-world time consumption per-iteration, measured within the benchmark program using the \emph{clock\_xxx} system calls and reported via \emph{stdout} upon completion. \item[2.] \textbf{User CPU time}: the total CPU time spent in user mode.
-In the \textbf{LiteX} baseline, this was obtained using the \emph{time} command; whereas in \textbf{FASE} it was measured by the FASE controller. \end{itemize} For a data pair $(T_{fs}, T_{se})$, where $T_{se}$ denotes the time reported by \textbf{FASE} and $T_{fs}$ denotes that of the \textbf{LiteX} full-system baseline, the relative error rate of FASE is defined as:
+In the \textbf{LiteX} baseline, this was obtained using the \emph{time} command; in \textbf{FASE} it was measured by the FASE controller. \end{itemize} For a data pair $(T_{fs}, T_{se})$, where $T_{se}$ and $T_{fs}$ denote the execution time reported by \textbf{FASE} and the \textbf{LiteX} full-system baseline, respectively, the relative error rate is defined as $e = (T_{se}-T_{fs})/T_{fs}$.

 Figures \ref{fig-data-com-score} and \ref{fig-data-com-user} show the GAPBS scores and user CPU times for all benchmarks and 1/2/4 thread numbers, while Figure \ref{fig-data-com-err} depicts the relative error rates.